Best Location Removing Pavement Benefits Video: Learn How it Works

 Many stormwater features require a large footprint

-There are different types of permeable pavement.
+There are different types of permeable surfaces - like interlocking concrete pavers and plastic grid pavers.
 Talk with your contractor to see what's the best fit for your property.

 Concrete driveways are not pervious.
 This causes rainwater to flow off the driveway rather than into the ground.

 Removing this pavement creates less stormwater runoff, which is better for our streams.

 |Reduces water pollution|

 Permeable pavement spreads out stormwater, soaks it into the ground, and slows it down.